 Similar conditions were found to prevail in other States.
-New South Wales and Queensland adopted regulative measures in 1896 and subsequent years, and South Australia in 1894, 1900, and 1906; Western Australia followed suit in 1902 and 1904.
-Tasmania adopted the Victorian Act of 1873 in 1884, with a small extension in 1905, and a Royal Commission in 1907 reported the desirability of legislation.
+New South Wales and Queensland adopted regulative measures in 1896 and subsequent years, and South Australia in 1894, 1900, and 1906.
+Western Australia followed suit in 1902 and 1904.
+Tasmania adopted the Victorian Act of 1873 in 1884, with a small extension in 1905; a Royal Commission in 1907 reported the desirability of legislation, and in 1909 Factories and Wages Boards Bills were introduced into Parliament, with the object of bringing Tasmania into line with other States.